spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 -------------------------------------------

-## The Atlanta Zone Plan: Report Outlining a Tentative Zone Plan for Atlanta, by Richard H. Whitten, Consultant to City Planning Commission (1922)
+## The Atlanta Zone Plan: Report Outlining a Tentative Zone Plan for Atlanta

+_by Richard H. Whitten, Consultant to City Planning Commission (1922)_

 _copied from [this online resource](https://babel.hathitrust.org/cgi/pt?id=osu.32435003851870)_

-### Introduction

-### Purpose of Zoning
+### Introduction: Purpose of Zoning

 Zoning will prevent the destruction of the comfort and value of your home through the erection nearby of a: